 An ARB is an Architectural Review Board request for new construction.
-It’s also required on any additions, alterations or improvements made to the exterior of your home.
-Examples of this include, but are not limited to changing the color of your exterior paint and trim, security/storm shutters, pools and cages, changing out your doors and windows, fencing, adding a lanai or when doing a complete landscape design change.
-ARB’s are reviewed at our monthly Board meetings and needs to be approved PRIOR to beginning work.
+It is also required on any additions, alterations or improvements made to the exterior of your home.
+Examples of this include, but are not limited to, changing the color of your exterior paint and trim, security/storm shutters, pools, and cages, replacing doors and windows, fencing, adding a lanai, or when doing a complete landscape design change.
+ARBs are reviewed at our monthly Board meetings and need to be approved PRIOR to beginning work.

-The Board wants to ensure that what you do meets our Declaration of Restriction requirements, but more importantly, that the work is being done by a licensed contractor to protect you and avoid problems down the road.
+The Board wants to ensure that what you do meets our Declaration of Restriction requirements, but more importantly, that a licensed contractor is doing the work to protect you and avoid problems down the road.

 Did you have to obtain a permit to do the work?
 Chances are you need to submit an ARB as well.